CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

     lobby.
   * 2:00 PM: Welcome and kickoff -- Mentors will describe the goals for their group and coding begins.
-  * 4:15 PM: Sessions wind up -- Mentors seek feedback from the students about the session and ask them what they want to try next time
+  * 4:15 PM: Sessions wind down -- Mentors seek feedback from the students about the session and ask them what they want to try next time
   * 4:30 PM: Volunteers begin shutting down